afni/afni_doc/devdocs/pull_requests/pr_ex.rst

 make a new one, and start afresh.
 While this might take a lot of time, you won't be doing anything bad to other people's code.
-As part of this, we note that it is *very* useful to keep a backup of your changes outside of the git repo.
+As part of this, we note that it is *very* useful to keep a backup of your changes outside of the git repository (repo).
 That way, if things go awry, you shouldn't lose all your hard work.

 ``git`` syntax *is* challenging, and it takes a while to get comfortable with it.
 So, we might suggest just using ``git`` in